‘Patterns for Time-Triggered Embedded Systems’ by Michael J. Pont

 The Engineering of Reliable Embedded Systems (Second Edition) by Michael J. Pont

-Written approximately 20 years after ‘PTTES’, the Second Edition of ‘The Engineering of Reliable Embedded Systems’ (ERES2), documents an industry-proven approach to the development of software for reliable, real-time embedded systems, based on the use of ‘Time Triggered’ (TT) architectures.
+Written approximately 20 years after ‘PTTES’, the Second Edition of ‘The Engineering of Reliable Embedded Systems’ (ERES2), documents an industry-proven approach to the development of software for reliable, real-time embedded systems, based on the use of second-generation ‘Time Triggered’ (TT) architectures.